12 Ways to Slash Your Food Grocery Costs

 7.) cook super simple:

-While you might not always want to cook super simple meals, it’s a great way to shave off a little cost short term and slash your food grocery costs.
+While you might not always want to cook super simple meals, it’s a great way to shave off a little cost in the short term.
 If you don’t grow your own, skip the fancy herbs.
 Skip the fancy condiments and sauces, too.
 Skip sour cream, maybe a lot of your cheese.
-I know when I was on a severe budget I often skipped a lot of the extras that really brought vibrancy (and micronutrients) to the table, and discounted how important those things are, but short term, it’s not going to hurt ya to go without.

 Pick your busiest night, the night you’re tempted to run through the drive-through or order in and make something super simple.
 But satisfying.
 Snack later on popcorn (freshly popped, homemade, of course) while you’re watching that Netflix movie.